kacpertopol/betterCam/README.md

 buffer=10
 ```
 Each configuration
-option is paired with a comment describing the setting, comments are lines starting with a `#`.
+option is paired with a comment describing the setting.
+Comments are lines starting with `#`.
 Additionally,
 sections are marked using square brackets, for example `[perspectiveMatrix]`.